 Next, the expected asset value at the horizon and the default point are determined.
 An investor holding the asset would expect to get a payout plus a capital gain equal to the expected return.
-The expected return is related to the systematic risk of the asset.
 Using a measure of the asset's systematic risk, KMV determines an expected return based upon historic asset market returns.
 This is reduced by the payout rate determined from the firm's interest and dividend payments.
 The result is the expected appreciation rate, which when applied to the current asset value, gives the expected future value of the assets.

-In the previous analysis it was assumed that the firm would default when its total market value falls below the book value of its liabilities.
-Based upon empirical analysis of defaults, KMV has found that the most frequent default point is at a firm value approximately equal to current liabilities plus 50% of long-term liabilities (25% was first tried but it did not work well).
+It was assumed that the firm would default when its total market value falls below the book value of its liabilities.
+Based upon empirical analysis of defaults, KMV has found that the most frequent default point is at a firm value approximately equal to current liabilities plus 50% of long-term liabilities (25% was first tried, but did not work well).

 Given the firm's expected value at the horizon, and its default point at the horizon, KMV determines the percentage drop in the firm value that would bring it to the default point.
 By dividing the percentage drop by the volatility, KMV controls for the effect of different volatilities.

-The number of standard deviations that the asset value must drop in order to reach the default point is called the distance to default.
-Mathematically, this can be expressed as industry, national location, size, and so forth are assumed to be included in these measures, notably the asset volatility.
+The number of standard deviations that the asset value must drop in order to reach the default point is called the distance to default